Something I get asked a lot: What's better? Prismacolor or Polychromos?

 Intrigued, I looked into mixing Prismacolor white with Polychromos to see if I could mix the two brands.
 I loved the precision Polychromos offered, but the blending of Prismacolor was so much easier and quicker!
 This is what I found:

 Yup.
-Prismacolor will also blend Polychromos... further tests revealed however that any further layering or working with Polychromos again over the top WOULD NOT WORK WELL.
+Prismacolor will also blend Polychromos... further tests revealed however that any further layering or working with Polychromos again over the top could cause problems.
 The Polychromos would either carve off the layer of Prismacolor or the Prismacolor wouldn't adhere to the Polychromos and would begin to streak and go patchy.
 Further experiments have suggested that Prismacolor should only be used on top or in selected areas to avoid clashing too much with Polychromos.